PiotrDabkowski/diep_bot/README.md

 #### Limitations

+NOTE: THIS IS JUST PART OF THE FULL BOT REPO THAT I DECIDED TO MAKE PUBLIC.
+THE WORKING BOT (AS SEEN IN YT VIDEOS) IS PRIVATE FOR SAFETY REASONS.
+THIS REPO IS FOR ILLUSTRATIVE PURPOSES.

+This bot still works, but is much less inteligent and the parser needs to be updated (due to the field updates).

-I have not fully deciphered the 0x00 packet, but I am able to fully parse ~98% of them so the bot is able to play properly.
-Field 55 is the biggest issue (more than 80% of remaining packets) and seems to describe the event of shape/agent destruction by a player.
-Most of the create sequences are supported as well.
+I have not fully deciphered the 0x00 packet, but I am able to fully parse ~99.5% of them so the bot is able to play properly.

 An example of 0x00 packet: